Ulmus villosa: Cultivation

 A tree once grown at Kew Gardens, London, attained a height of 25 m and was considered very elegant, although it tended to shed shoots after flowering heavily; it was felled after succumbing to Dutch elm disease.
 Two trees planted as part of the UK Forestry Commission's elm trials at the Westonbirt Arboretum in the 1970s also died, although the cause of death has not been recorded.
 The tree was propagated and marketed by the Hillier & Sons nursery, Winchester, Hampshire from 1971 to 1977, with sales totalling 38.

 Plantings elsewhere in Europe are few and far between.
 A line of more than 20 trees survives at Wageningen in the Netherlands, collected by Heybroek in the Himalayas in 1960.
 Several trees also survive in the Gijsbrecht-Amstelpark area of Amsterdam and in the port.

-Culture
+A ten year-old U. villosa was planted in 2024 at the entrance to the Hortus Botanicus, Amsterdam, to replace the 120 year-old 'Belgica' felled there by a storm in 2023.

 Notable trees

 In the UK, the Tree Register (TROBI) champions are at Bute Park, Cardiff, 21 m × 45 cm diameter at breast height (dbh) in 2005, and two at Brighton, both 15 m × 65 cm dbh in 2009.
 The specimen planted in 1989 at the Sir Harold Hillier Gardens at an exposed location on clay has grown more in width than height to form an amorphous (albeit healthy) mound of vegetation; in 2005 it was 11.6 m × 38 cm dbh.